t-davidson/webscraping-tutorials/README.md

 You can also consult our [wiki](https://github.com/socdyn/wiki/blob/master/vesta/get_started_with_python.md) for advice on setting this up:

 When you have it installed please install the following packages using `pip3` (if you never installed Python2 then you might be able to just use `pip`).
+If you are using Anaconda then please try to install the packages with `conda` first and if it doesn't work use `pip3`.

 ```
 jupyter